Ranking Arsenal’s past 10 summer transfer windows from worst to best

 The post-Wenger era began with an interesting array of signings.

-Lucas Torreira and Matteo Guendouzi were once tipped to be the future of Arsenal’s midfield, but both are now out on loan, though the latter still has time to establish himself.
+Lucas Torreira and Matteo Guendouzi were once tipped to be the future of Arsenal’s midfield, but both are now out on loan and will probably never play for the club again.

-Bernd Leno has proven himself as an excellent Premier League goalkeeper, while Stephan Lichtsteiner didn’t work out but with no harm done with a free transfer on a one-year deal.
-After two full seasons, there are questions to be asked about paying £17million to Borussia Dortmund for Sokratis Papastathopoulos.
+Bernd Leno has proven himself as a top Premier League goalkeeper, while Stephan Lichtsteiner didn’t work out but with no harm done as a free transfer on a one-year deal.

 Yet again the club struggled to recoup funds, but offloading the likes of Joel Campbell, Jack Wilshere, Perez and Cazorla, either at the end of their contracts or sold for minimal fees, was a necessity.